-When creating and reviewing your web form, consider some of the following design tips that will make your form easy-to-use, effective and helpful for both your business and your leads.
+When creating and reviewing your web form, consider some of the following design tips.
+These will make your form easy to use, effective, and helpful for both your business and your leads.

 Consider using input constraints for specific form fields.
-For example, if you know you only need one sentence in your short-entry form field, add a constraint that ensures your lead can only provide you with one sentence.
+For example, if you know you only need one sentence in your short-entry form field, add a constraint that ensures your lead can only type in one sentence.
 This will save time for your lead and the form reviewer.

-As mentioned earlier, appearance matters when it comes to all of your marketing content.
-Did you know that it takes an average of 50 milliseconds for a website visitor to look at your website’s landing page and determine whether or not they want to stay?
+Did you know that it takes an average of 50 milliseconds for a website visitor to look at your website’s landing page and decide if they want to stay?

 Imagine you already have an account on a website and you are completing a different web form on that same site.
 If that form field asks you some of the same questions that a previous web form asked, wouldn’t you feel as though you are wasting your time?

 Smart fields are a great feature to keep your leads from having to do any unnecessary work.
 HubSpot uses smart fields to remove form fields that a customer or lead has previously submitted.
-Smart fields make your business and website appear more professional by providing a smooth process for your leads or customers, and removing the frustration of filling out the same information multiple times.
+Smart fields make your business and website appear more professional by providing a smooth process for your leads or customers.
+They also remove the frustration of filling out the same information multiple times.

 Have you ever started completing a web form that automatically filled in your zip code based on your current location?
 That’s a smart default.
 This feature also speeds up the web form completion process and creates a seamless user experience.

 When a lead is completing your web form, you should tell them whether or not they are doing it correctly.
-Include error messages if they accidentally provide you with an area code that doesn’t exist, add their state to the "Town" field or are exceeding the character limit.
+Include error messages if they accidentally enter an area code that doesn’t exist, add their state to the "Town" field, or are exceeding the character limit.

-Again, this not only saves time for your leads but it also keeps things simple when you need to review the submitted content.
-HubSpot’s form builder does this and even gives leads suggestions based on the information they submitted.
+Again, this not only saves time for your leads but also keeps things simple when you need to review the submitted content.

-Imagine you were completing a web form on another business’s website and you notice a question that asks for your credit card information … but you aren’t buying anything.
-You might find yourself thinking, "Well, this is sketchy … ” or "Am I going to be charged for something without even knowing it?"
+Imagine you were completing a web form on another business’s website and you notice a question that asks for your credit card information when you aren’t buying anything.
+You might find yourself thinking, "Well, this is sketchy." or "Am I going to be charged for something without even knowing it?"